jcsmor/challengeS/README.md

 Using Gradle to run the Selenium feature file: After cloning the project and install gradle dependencies, go to project source and run:

 gradle selenium

+Using Gradle to run the Api feature file: After cloning the project and install gradle dependencies, go to project source and run:

+gradle apiTests